AaronHarper2/UTK_Football/README.md

 # UTK_Football

-This repository contains code that was used to scrape football data from the UT sports page: https://utsports.com/sports/football/stats
+This repository contains code that was used to analyze football data from the UT sports page found here: https://utsports.com/sports/football/stats